It’s the thought that counts? - BC Local News

 – a non-refundable tax credit for subscriptions to Canadian digital news (15 per cent tax credit on digital subscriptions up to $500).

-You can decide for yourself whether in general the government should be financially supporting journalism but what is pretty undisputable is that their approach in this particular case is fundamentally flawed.
+You can decide for yourself whether in general the government should be financially supporting journalism but what is pretty indisputable is that their approach in this particular case is fundamentally flawed.

 In order to be eligible for any of these tax breaks, an organization will need to be a Qualified Canadian Journalism Organization (QCJO) to be determined by an independent panel.
 The budget already sets out some criteria including regularly employing two or more journalists and being primarily focused on matters of general interest, not a specific topic.
 The labour tax credit would also only be applicable to those primarily engaged in the production of original written news content.
 Other than Canadians at large, nobody should have a hand in picking what journalism outlets do and don’t get funding, especially government.
 To that extent, it doesn’t seem inherently bad to let Canadians choose their preferred journalists/journalism through (partially tax credited) subscriptions or through charity donations, however, if the list of eligible organizations is put together by a panel (politically independent or not) it’s a very different situation.